YunoHost-Apps/cryptpad_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-Cryptpad is a Zero Knowledge realtime collaborative editor.
+CryptPad is a Zero Knowledge realtime collaborative editor.
+You can share access to a document simply by sharing the link.

 **Shipped version:** 3.18.1